Cabrillo Advancement Program

 Saturday Academies

-Bimonthly academies are planned for the entire school year.
-Recipients and alternates are invited to attend the enrichment workshops provided by guest speakers.
+Academies are planned throughout the entire school year.
+Recipients are invited to attend the enrichment workshops provided by guest speakers.

 Parent Education